Dr. Duane Nash, Executive Chairman

 Mr. Phillips has served on the boards of over a dozen public and private life sciences companies.
 He earned a Bachelor of Arts in economics from the University of Colorado at Boulder.

-He is chairman of the Audit Committee of Immunic’s board.
+He serves as chairman of the Audit Committee and member of the Compensation Committee of Immunic’s board.

 Jan Van den Bossche

 Jan Van den Bossche joined Immunic’s board in 2017.
 He is a Partner at Fund+, a healthcare-focused venture capital firm.
 Before joining Fund+, Mr. Van den Bossche served on the investor relations team at the Dutch life sciences and materials sciences company DSM, Geleen, The Netherlands, from 2013 to 2015.
 Previously, he worked for more than 12 years as a biotech analyst at Petercam, where he was involved in several public and private transactions of Belgian and Dutch biotech companies, including ThromoboGenics, Tigenix, UCB, AMT (Uniqure), IBA, and MDxHealth.